A Hybrid Quantum Circuit Born Machine Framework for Financial Volatility Forecasting: Quantum-Assisted Training and Classical Inference: Introduction

 The main contributions of this paper are as follows: \begin{itemize} \item We propose a novel hybrid quantum-classical framework that innovatively uses a Quantum Circuit Born Machine (QCBM) as a learnable generative prior to enhance the performance of classical prediction models.
 We apply this framework to the volatility prediction of financial high-frequency data and build the LSTM-QCBM model.
 To the best of our knowledge, this is the first hybrid architecture to incorporate a learnable quantum prior provided by the QCBM into a supervised learning task, opening up a new avenue for addressing the complex dynamics of financial time series \item To effectively train this hybrid model, we propose an alternating training strategy that successfully decouples the optimization processes of the classical and quantum modules.
 Under this strategy, we first fix the prior generated by the QCBM to enhance the input of the LSTM, allowing us to train the classical model.
 Subsequently, we fix the trained classical LSTM model and use a well-designed scoring function to guide the QCBM in learning an optimal prior distribution highly relevant to the task.
 This separate optimization not only avoids the complexity of gradient coupling and backpropagation found in traditional hybrid models but also allows us to use gradient-free optimization algorithms for the quantum module, significantly improving training efficiency and robustness in noisy environments. \item We validate the effectiveness and superiority of the proposed architecture through a rigorous empirical analysis.
 Comprehensive experiments were conducted on two representative high-frequency datasets from the Chinese financial market: the Shanghai Stock Exchange (SSE) Composite Index and CSI 300 Index.
 The results demonstrate that the proposed LSTM-QCBM significantly outperforms the standard classical LSTM baseline, achieving statistically robust improvements across multiple key evaluation metrics, including Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and Quasi-likelihood (QLIKE) loss.
-These findings underscore the practical utility of our framework, confirming that the incorporation of a learnable quantum prior effectively guides the classical model in capturing the complex non-linear dynamics and volatility clustering characteristics inherent in financial markets. \end{itemize}
+These findings underscore the practical utility of our framework, confirming that the incorporation of a learnable quantum prior effectively guides the classical model in capturing the complex non-linear dynamics and volatility clustering characteristics inherent in financial markets. \item We report the experimental discovery of ``Classical-Only Inference", where the hybrid model maintains or even improves its predictive performance when the quantum prior is completely removed during the testing phase.
+We link this phenomenon to the Learning Using Privileged Information (LUPI) framework \cite{vapnik2009new,vapnik2015learning}, demonstrating that the QCBM acts as a pedagogical guide during the training process.
+This discovery provides a pragmatic strategy for deploying quantum-enhanced models: utilizing expensive quantum resources for training to reshape the classical optimization trajectory, while relying on classical-level efficiency for real-world inference. \end{itemize}